ObsidiumMC/Obsidium/README.md

 ## Current State

-Obsidium is currently under heavy development and is not yet ready for gameplay.
+Obsidium is currently under development and is not yet ready for gameplay.

 **What works:**
 -   The server starts and listens for connections.